ALLOPREGNANOLONE ………………………………………….float high above your clouds

 SUPPRESSION OF ALLOPREGNANOLONE:

-An enzyme called 5-alpha reductase changes progesterone into Allopregnanolone, so any drug which blocks 5-alpha reductase suppresses Allopregnanolone production.
+An enzyme called 5-alpha reductase performs the process of changing progesterone into Allopregnanolone, so any drug which blocks 5-alpha reductase suppresses Allopregnanolone production.
 One drug which does this is FINASTERIDE, used to shrink enlarged prostates and to treat hair loss in men.

 Unsurprisingly, the major side effect of finasteride is anxiety, depression and suicidal attempts.